Sweating more or feeling hotter than usual can be due to medication, hormonal changes, or it may be a sign of an underlying health condition.

 - periods may last longer or be shorter than usual

 - heavier or lighter periods than usual

 People can track their periods and symptoms to help know if they are in perimenopause.
-Perimenopause can last 4 years on average.
+Perimenopause can last

 People may feel hotter than usual due to hot flashes.
 Drinking cold water, taking off layers of clothing, or using a fan or cold compress may all help to reduce the intensity of hot flashes.

 - vaginal dryness

 People may find taking hormone therapy helps to relieve symptoms.
 Hormone therapy replaces the hormones that the ovaries stop making during menopause.
 People can talk to their doctor about options that may work for them.

 Feeling hot in heated environments, hot weather, or during exercise is normal, and sweating is an essential body response for keeping cool.

 If people are feeling hot all the time, or sweating more than usual, it could be a sign of an underlying issue.